 Division field is not activated until an account is selected to which divisions can be applied.

 In the Reports tab, click Profit and Loss Statement:

 Create a new report by clicking the New Report button.

-View the report so see income, expenses and profitability of selected tracking codes side by side for the specified period:
+Click Create to save the report.
+View the report to see income, expenses and profitability of selected divisions side by side for the specified period:

 Profit and Loss Statement columns for divisions only show amounts with divisions applied to them.
 You can check the Division Exception Report under the Reports tab to view transactions that do not have divisions.
 This can help you determine whether divisions were accidentally forgotten.